Therapy for Your Relationship with Food in Tampa, FL

 My office is stocked with fidgets, snacks, and rainbows.
 There's no version of yourself you have to perform here.

-- Keri Baker, LCSW · Brainspotting & IFS Therapist · Certified Intuitive Eating Counselor
+- Keri Baker, LCSW · Relationship with Food Therapist · Certified Intuitive Eating Counselor

 a word about being “sick enough”